matteomonti/nocs/docs/README.md

               M_PI / 4. // Angular velocity (in radians / time unit)
           );

-          size_t my_molecule_id = my_engine.add(my_molecule); // Now the molecule is in the engine, ready to work.
-The function returns the id of the molecule inside the engine. my_engine.tag(my_molecule_id, heavy); // Adds tag heavy to the molecule.
-REMARK: you can add tags to the molecule only after inserting it in the engine.
+          size_t my_molecule_id = my_engine.add(my_molecule);
+          // Now the molecule is in the engine, ready to work.
+          // The function returns the id of the molecule inside the engine.

+          my_engine.tag(my_molecule_id, heavy);
+          // Adds tag heavy to the molecule.
+          // REMARK: you can add tags to molecules only
+          //  after inserting them into the engine.
       }

       double swap = 1.;